IgorShevchenko/GoEuroTest/ReadMe.txt

 #################################################
-#												#
+#
-#	             GoEuro Test APP	            #
+#	             GoEuro Test APP
-#          ---------------------------          #
+#          ---------------------------
-#												#
+#
 #################################################

 Usage: java -jar GoEuroTest.jar <CITY_NAME>

-An application takes a city and retrieves JSON from location WEB API.
+An application takes a city and retrieves JSON from the locations WEB API (goeuro.com).
-The retrieved results are saved into CSV file.
+The retrieved results are saved into the CSV file.
 In case no results are retrieved for the specified CITY_NAME, then an empty file with just headers is created.

 Features:
 - Java 7;